 Overfeeding and leaving your tank lights on could also help bring on an attack of the slime monster – you have been warned!

-pH water levels are variable and need to be monitored regularly, this can be done by purchasing a pH tester or a freshwater or saltwater aquarium water test kit.
+Furthermore, pH water levels are variable and need to be monitored regularly, which can be done by purchasing a pH tester or a freshwater or saltwater aquarium water test kit.

 Identifying and Preventing Disease